To return to previous page, use the BACK button

 Others had documents, unusual silver pieces, pictures, and even a navy generator, complete with gas can, oiler, starter rope, and all manner of accouterment.

-'Twas a most interesting meeting, but next month they are planning a field trip to Keego, so that should be equally intriguing.
+'Twas a most interesting meeting, but next month they are planning a field trip to Keego and Herrington Springs, so that should be equally intriguing.
 If you aren't a member of that Society, you should look into the possibility of joining.
 Check out their website at www.escohis.org for a membership application.

 Lest you completely forget the "Winding River Road" saga, I'll slip in a bit more about the cemeteries along that historic trail.